MedhaParhy/Persona-Driven-LLM-Interaction-in-Stock-Market-Simulations/README.md

 There is no training code as these experiments use off-the-shelf LLaMa 3.2 3B.

 ## Evaluation Code
 To run any of the given experiments, navigate to the directory of the experiment to be run, run main.py, enter a username for the current run, and the experiment will begin to run.
+For the single LLM stock trading experiments, add in the LLM personality to the chat history in llamatest.py (these can be found above in the personas section).

+## Data
+The data for all of the experiments are in folders within each experiment folder.